Freeman-Trader/ALI/README.md

 ## Design
 ### Neurons
-Neurons are the lowest level of practical simulation.
-Going any lower would require exponential computing power, while going any higher would remove important nuances of the simulation.

-* The core idea of a neuron is that it receives charges from its neighboring neurons through synapses, building up its own charge.
+The core idea of a neuron is that it receives charges from its neighboring neurons through synapses, building up its own charge.
 Once the charge of a neuron passes a certain threshold, an all-or-nothing reaction occurs, making that same neuron emit its own charge (called an action potential), progressing the chain reaction.

 * The neuron has 2 main components, the Dendrite and the Axon.
 The Dendrite receives the charges while the Axon emits charge.
 [1]